Skip to content

 services.cloud.solar_manager boolean false Solar Manager cloud

-services.cloud.mystrom boolean true myStrom cloud
+services.cloud.mystrom boolean true myStrom cloud; inactive on FREE

 services.cloud.stromkonto boolean false Stromkonto cloud

-services.local.solar_manager boolean false Local Solar Manager API
+services.local.solar_manager boolean false Local Solar Manager API; report endpoint requires Plus or higher

 services.broadcast boolean true mDNS broadcast (discovery)